phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 ### Completing the Integration Test

 Like our `src/main.rs`, our `tests/basic_boot.rs` executable can import types from our new library.
-This allows us to import the missing components to complete our test.
+This allows us to import the missing components to complete our test:

 ```rust
 // in tests/basic_boot.rs